 - The article Hocus Pocus, which came out in 1993, says that the main character Max Dennision's hair dates the movie to the decade (not to mention they state outright it's 1993 in dialogue).
 I'd best describe his hairstyle as "curtains".

 - "The Rachel", or the hairstyle worn by Jennifer Aniston as Rachel in the first few seasons of Friends, shown on the page.
 Other celebrities were also seen wearing it after Friends got big.
 Women would go to their hairdresser and ask for a Rachel cut.
 Funnily enough, by all accounts, Aniston herself despised it.

-- On The Big Bang Theory, a few of the guys have hairstyles that look very 90s.
-Leonard's curtains and Howard's bowl cut to name a couple.
+- On The Big Bang Theory, a few of the guys have hairstyles that look very 90s - Leonard's curtains and Howard's bowl cut to name a couple.